 We understand that cost is an important factor when considering Rainforest Alliance certification.
 While costs vary depending on your work and your needs, this page gives you an overview of certification costs for farmers, certification bodies, and companies.

 Cost of Rainforest Alliance certification for farmers

 Farmers pay for audit services from the certification body of their choice.
 The Rainforest Alliance does not regulate these costs.
-The fees vary significantly depending on the size of the farm.
+The fees vary significantly depending on the size of the farm and location.
 Smallholders may want to organize and seek certification as a group to reduce expenses.

 Farmers are also responsible for covering all costs associated with meeting the Sustainable Agriculture Standard.
 These costs may include: removing parts of their farm from production to comply with buffer-zone widths, implementing new management practices, or building new infrastructure.
 The Rainforest Alliance offers technical support to help farmers on the path towards certification.
 Contact a local Rainforest Alliance representative or trainer.

 Costs for companies

 Rainforest Alliance certification comes with many benefits for companies.
-We trace and verify all certified products throughout the supply chain.
-We develop certification policies and standards, manages a certification database and a quality control system for certification bodies, and manages complaints and appeals.
+We provide systems to trace and verify certified products throughout the supply chain.
+We develop certification policies and standards, manage a certification database and a quality control system for certification bodies, and manage complaints and appeals.
 We offer field training and technical support to farmers, and we engage in advocacy activities to encourage sustainable government policies and programs.
-We also promote the Rainforest Alliance Certified™ seal in the marketplace, measure its impact, and create communications tools to raise public awareness and support companies in their marketing efforts.
+We also promote the Rainforest Alliance certification seal in the marketplace, measure its impact, and create communications tools to raise public awareness and support companies in their marketing efforts.

 There are five costs for companies, when applicable: